 P{ ROBLEM}: \emph{Let $P\in {\mathcal{A}}(k)$.
 Assume that for all but finitely many valuations $v\in k$, there exists $D_v\in {\mathcal{A}}(k_v)$ such that $P=qD_v$, where $q$ is a positive integer.
 Is it possible to conclude that there exists $D\in {\mathcal{A}}(k)$ such that $P=qD$?}

 By B\'{e}zout's identity, to get answers for a general integer it is sufficient to solve it for powers $p^n$ of a prime.
-In the classical case of ${\mathcal{A}}={\mathbb{G}}_m$, the answer is positive for $p$ odd, and negative for instance for $q=8$ (and $P=16$) (see for example \cite{AT}, \cite{Tro}).
+In the classical case of ${\mathcal{A}}={\mathbb{G}}_m$, the answer is positive for $ p $ odd, and negative for instance for $q=8$ (and $P=16$) (see for example \cite{AT}, \cite{Tro}).

 For general commutative algebraic groups, R. Dvornicich and U. Zannier gave some general cohomological criteria, sufficient to answer the question (see \cite{DZ} and \cite{DZ3}).
-For an elliptic curve $\E$, the local-global principle holds for divisibility by any prime $p$.
+Using these criteria, they found a number of examples an counterexamples to the local-global principle when $\mathcal{A}$ is an elliptic curve or a torus.
+Further examples in a torus are given by M. Illengo \cite{Ill}.
+For an elliptic curve $\E$, the local-global principle holds for divisibility by any prime $ p $.
 Furthermore, they provide a geometric criterium: if $ \E $ does not admit any $k$-isogeny of degree $ p $, then the local-global principle holds for divisibility by $p^n$.
-Theorems of Serre and of Mazur (see \cite{Ser} and \cite{Maz}) prove that such an isogeny exists only for $p\le c(k,\E)$, where $c ( k, \E )$ is a constant depending on $ k $ and $\E$, and on elliptic curves over $\Q$, for $p\in S=\{2,3,5,7,11,13,17,19,37,43,67,163\}$.
-Thus the local-global principle holds in general for $p^n$ with $p>c(k,\E)$ and in elliptic curves over $\QQ$ it suffices $p\notin S$.\\
+Theorems of Serre and of Mazur (see \cite{Ser} and \cite{Maz}) prove that such an isogeny exists only for $p\le c(k,\E)$, where $c ( k, \E )$ is a constant depending on $ k $ and $\E$, and on elliptic curves over $\Q$, for $p\in S_1=\{2,3,5,7,11,13,17,19,37,43,67,163\}$.
+Thus the local-global principle holds in general for $p^n$ with $p>c(k,\E)$ and in elliptic curves over $\QQ$ it suffices $p\notin S_1$.\\